-Capital assets The City's investment in capital assets for its governmental and business-type activities as of June 30, 2022, amounted to \$24,982,782 (net of accumulated depreciation).
-Of this amount, \$9,764,918 was for its governmental activities and \$15,217,864 was for its business-type activities.
+Capital assets The City's investment in capital assets for its governmental and business-type activities as of June 30, 2023, amounted to \$24,715,543 (net of accumulated depreciation).
+Of this amount, \$9,827,972 was for its governmental activities and \$14,887,571 was for its business-type activities.
 This investment in capital assets includes land, buildings, equipment and vehicles, and infrastructure.

 Significant current year additions to enterprise fund capital assets included land and system infrastructure.
+Additional to governmental activities included the sidewalk additions contributed by the TIFA.